Pharisee for a Day

 By D. Leon Pippin

-There he was, staggering on the sidewalk at 7 o’clock in the morning as I drove past him on my way to work.
+There he was, staggering on the sidewalk at 7:00 a.m. as I drove past him on my way to work.
 I almost said out loud, “Thank you, Lord, that I’m not like that man.”
 I was glad I wasn’t plagued by alcohol as he seemed to be.